joandg/joandg.github.io/_pages/about.md

 I obtained my doctoral degree in 2016 from UIB with a thesis on variational models for ill-posed inverse problems in digital imaging.
 I have been a visiting researcher in the groups led by [Prof. Daniel Cremers](http://vision.in.tum.de/) at the Technical University of Munich, [Prof. Jean-Michel Morel](http://sites.google.com/site/jeanmichelmorelcmlaenscachan/) at Centre de Mathématiques et Leurs Applications at ENS Paris-Saclay, and [Prof. Joan Bruna](http://cims.nyu.edu/~bruna/) at the Courant Institute of Mathematical Sciences and the Center for Data Science at New York University.

-My main research interests include functional analysis, calculus of variations, convex optimization and deep learning with applications in image processing, satellite imaging, and computer vision.
-I am also interested in exploring the frontiers between mathematical modelling and learning based architectures for solving inverse problems.
+My main research interests include nonlinear analysis, calculus of variations, partial differential equations, convex optimization, and deep learning with applications in image processing, satellite imaging, and computer vision.

 I have had a long-term collaboration with the french space agency [CNES](http://cnes.fr/en) by contributing to the image restoration chain of the Earth observation satellite [Pleiades](http://pleiades.cnes.fr/en/PLEIADES/index.htm).
 In collaboration with the [European Space Agency (ESA)](http://www.esa.int) and members of the research team led by [Prof. Salud Deudero](http://www.ba.ieo.es/es/personal/12-contacts/15-salud-deudero-company) in the [Oceanographic Centre of the Balearic Islands](http://www.ba.ieo.es), I am currently working on deep unfolding architectures for the fusion of remote sensing data and the automatic detection of floating objects in the Mediterranean Sea.